vuejs/vuex/docs/guide/modules.md

 You can also remove a dynamically registered module with `store.unregisterModule(moduleName)`.
 Note you cannot remove static modules (declared at store creation) with this method.

+Note that you may check if the module is already registered to the store or not via `store.hasModule(moduleName)` method.

 #### Preserving state

 It may be likely that you want to preserve the previous state when registering a new module, such as preserving state from a Server Side Rendered app.
 You can achieve this with `preserveState` option: `store.registerModule('a', module, { preserveState: true })`